forester52/COVID-19-outbreak-model-with-social-stress-dynamics/README.md

 ## Getting Started

-Before runing simulations download all *.m* files from this repository and file *owid-covid-data.xlsx* with most current COVID-19 data.
+Before runing simulations download all *.m* files from this repository and file '*owid-covid-data.xlsx*' with most current COVID-19 data.

 Preferred use of the COVID-19 data file format, as in the project "Our World in Data": https://ourworldindata.org/coronavirus